uchicago-cs/cmsc22000/website/content/labs/lab4.md

 ## Submitting your lab

-Before submitting, make sure you've added, committed, and pushed all your code to GitHub.
-Like the previous lab, you will submit your code through Gradescope,

 Please note that you will not be submitting your code through Gradescope.
 Instead, make sure that the questions posed above are answered on Gradescope.
-We still need you to push your code in case we need to look at any of your code (but we will not be grading the code itself).
+That said, we still need you to push your code in case we need to look at any of your code (but we will not be grading the code itself).